Tate resolutions on toric varieties

-We call $\Tate(\F)$ the \defi{Tate resolution} of $\F$, though as we will see, and as discussed in the introduction, saying ``the" Tate resolution is an abuse of terminology, because our construction is only well-defined up to homotopy equivalence.
+We call $\Tate(\F)$ the \defi{Tate resolution} of $\F$, though as we will see, saying ``the" Tate resolution is an abuse of terminology, because our construction is only well-defined up to homotopy equivalence.
 We construct toric Tate resolutions via a ``noncommutative Fourier-Mukai transform" involving $\X$ and the exterior algebra $E$.
-That is, we will define a functor $\Phi_\K : \Coh(\X) \to \DM(E)$ via the following diagram:
+That is, we will define a functor $\Phi_\K\colon \Coh(\X) \to \DM(E)$ via the following diagram:

 Let us start by defining the categories in \eqref{pullpush}.
-Loosely speaking, the category $\Coh(\X_E)$ has objects given by $\cO_\X$-$E$ bimodules that are $\Cl(X) \oplus \Z$-graded as $E$-modules and coherent as $\cO_\X$-modules; the category $\DM(\X_E)$ has objects given by $\cO_\X$-$E$ bimodules that are equipped with a $\Cl(X) \oplus \Z$-grading as $E$-modules and a square 0 endomorphism of degree $(0;-1)$ with respect to the grading on $E$.
+Loosely speaking, the category $\Coh(\X_E)$ has objects given by $\cO_\X$-$E$ bimodules that are $\Cl(X) \oplus \Z$-graded as $E$-modules and coherent as $\cO_\X$-modules, and the category $\DM(\X_E)$ has objects given by $\cO_\X$-$E$ bimodules that are equipped with a $\Cl(X) \oplus \Z$-grading as $E$-modules and a square 0 endomorphism of degree $(0;-1)$ with respect to the grading on $E$.
 More precisely, these categories are defined as follows.
 We note first that, since $\X$ is the quotient stack $[Z/G]$, where $Z$ and $G$ are as in \S \ref{toricbackground}, $\OO_\X$-modules may be identified with $G$-equivariant $\OO_Z$-modules.